 There was a sudden rise of Do it Yourself (DIY) tools given the addressable market size for such solutions.
 They served a purpose: as the web still had relatively consistent structures, it was easy to extract data using these tools.
 A few DIY tools such as Apache Nutch and Scrapy were the more popular ones.
 These development teams had now started leveraging such tools for quicker access to web data with minimal technical barriers.
 However, with increasing complexity of the web, limitations of these tools surfaced rather quickly.
 The DIY tools had a different constraint altogether- they worked on a limited scale and in case of failures, provided much lesser control on their fixes.

-Subsequently, customized web scraping solutions emerged – a model wherein end to end crawling and extraction is taken care of by an external provider.
+Subsequently, customised web scraping solutions emerged – a model wherein end to end crawling and extraction is taken care of by an external provider.
 Clean and structured data is usually delivered on an ongoing basis through a pipeline.
 This means that companies can focus on their core business and let someone else take care of providing them with relevant data.

 Although the initial web pages had limited functionalities and a mostly uniform structure, rapid expansion of the web and added complexity of web page elements has made the task of crawling somewhat challenging.
-Speciality web crawling companies work either as a SaaS product or on a Data-as-a-Service model (such as ours).
+Speciality web scraping services work either as a SaaS product or on a Data-as-a-Service model (such as ours).
 Both the models have typical advantages and shortcomings, and achieving the right match depends on the user’s business scenario, viz., nature of the requirements, availability of time, resources, manpower and know how.

 Additionally, significant tactical challenges exist today in the world of web crawling.
 Some of them are: